 - Examine the placenta to confirm completeness (regular surface with complete cotyledons), which should also consist of the umbilical cord, complete amniotic membranes, and three blood vessels (one vein, two arteries).

-- Fourth stage of labor: Monitoring to rule out preeclampsia or
+- Fourth stage of labor: Monitoring to rule out postpartum hemorrhage or preeclampsia

 Normal mechanics of childbirth

 Adaptation to the different forms of the pelvic region requires a great deal of rotation.

 - The head engages below the plane of the pelvic inlet.

 - The presenting part begins to descend into the birth canal.